PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/lod_tensor_en.rst

 **mini-batch consisting of video data**

-In the task of computer vision,it usually needs to deal objects with high dimension like vedios and pictures.Supposing a mini-batch contains 3 videos, which is composed of 3 frames, 1 frames, 2 frames respectively.The size of each frame is 640*480.Then the mini-batch can be described as:
+In the task of computer vision, it usually needs to deal objects with high dimension like videos and pictures.
+Suppose a mini-batch contains 3 videos, which is composed of 3 frames, 1 frames, 2 frames respectively.
+The size of each frame is 640*480.
+Then the mini-batch can be described as:

 .. code-block:: text